bookofproofs/bookofproofs.github.io/_sources/history/18th-century/jacquier.md

 * The discussions between Jacquier and du Châtelet led to her beginning her French translation of Newton's Principia Ⓣ(Mathematical Principles of Natural Philosophy).
 * Cardinal Valenti, Pope Benedict XIV's secretary of state, however, wanted to keep Jacquier in Rome and offered him the chair of experimental physics at La Sapienza.
 * In 1755 Jacquier published his Italian translation of Brook Taylor's New principles, with additions, as Elementi di perspettiva secondo li principii di Brook Taylor, con varii aggiunti Ⓣ(Elements of perspective according to Brook Taylor's principles, with various additions).
-* In 1765, Philip, Duke of Parma (1720-1765), asked Jacquier and Le Seur to come Parma to educate his son Ferdinand (1751-1802).
 * Philip died unexpectedly on 18 July 1765 in Alessandria, Italy but Jacquier and Le Seur still went to Parma teaching Ferdinand in the year 1766-67.
 * From the Trinità dei Monti, Jacquier conducted a correspondence with many of the leading mathematicians and scientists in Europe, including d'Alembert, Clairaut, Bézout, Lalande, de l'Hôpital, Maupertuis, and Montucla.
 * We have seen, however, that Jacquier did not spent his time completely within the Trinità dei Monti.